quaderno/quaderno-edd/readme.txt

 * New: Discounts are showed on invoices and credits
 * Fix: Company name disappears when you change an order status
 * Fix: Some payment processor repeat their transaction ID
-* New: Store receipts URL on payment meta
+* New: Store invoices URL on payment meta
 * New: Show Quaderno URL on payment details
 * Fix: Refactoring evidence collection